krishnakanthb13/amplenote-plugins/graphingutility/Graph Utility.md

 - August 24th, 2024 - Images, Documentation, Publish, Email, Discord!
 After Lucian confirmed and shared the update to fix the above mentioned embed issue, tested it and it was working, implemented, added Animations and also add documentation for the Animations as well.
 You will thank me for it, as it clearly can help you to `figit `with when you are feeling overwhelmed by your number work! haha!
 Also added Update View option!

+- August 25th, 2024 + August 26th, 2024 - Added Transpose for Row wise data.
+Disabled Auto populate column names and use the names already existing in the Table.
+Skipping download Image option, as right click and save as is enabled by default.
+Testing of all the feature mentioned earlier in this line, and also respective documentations required.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>